 If a screen group has scrolling panels, the panel's height increases automatically based on its content.
 You can insert widgets into a panel by dragging a widget inside it, or by clicking the add button.

 Currently, you can only add screen groups for large screen sizes and not for a medium or small screen size.
 Configure your app for a large screen size before adjusting to the other two screen sizes.

 Screen groups include the following configuration settings:

 Screen—Add multiple screens one at a time or duplicate existing screens if you want them to have the same background or layout.

 Manage the screens in the group with the following options: Rename, Duplicate, and Delete.
 Drag screens to change the scrolling order in the screen group.
-Click the Settings button to change each screen's settings for its main stage and scrolling panel (if it has one).
+Click a screen to access and change the settings for its main stage and scrolling panel (if it has one).